Two Decades of Lyme Disease: What’s Next?

 Treat Lyme Disease Rash

-Recent research suggests that Borrelia can affect the central nervous system, causing neuropsychiatric symptoms that mimic other conditions, such as:
+Recent research indicates that Borrelia may influence central nervous pathways, triggering neuropsychiatric symptoms that can resemble other conditions, such as:

 • ADHD